YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++
 ydb_nocenable
 ++++++++++++++++
 **ydb_nocenable (gtm_nocenable)** specifies whether the $principal terminal device should ignore <CTRL-C> or use <CTRL-C> as a signal to place the process into direct mode; a USE command can modify this device characteristic.
-If ydb_nocenable is defined and evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES", $principal ignores <CTRL-C>.
-If ydb_nocenable is not set or evaluates to a value other than a positive integer or any case-independent string or leading substring of "FALSE" or "NO", <CTRL-C> on $principal places the process into direct mode at the next opportunity (usually at a point corresponding to the beginning of the next source line).
+If ydb_nocenable is defined and evaluates to a true value, $principal ignores <CTRL-C>.
+If ydb_nocenable is not set or evaluates to a value other than a positive integer or any case-insensitive string or leading case-insensitive substring of "FALSE" or "NO", <CTRL-C> on $principal places the process into direct mode at the next opportunity (usually at a point corresponding to the beginning of the next source line).

+See :ref:`Environment Variables <env-vars>` for accepted Boolean values.

 +++++++++++++
 ydb_nofflf
 +++++++++++++
 **ydb_nofflf (gtm_nofflf)** specifies the default WRITE # behavior for STREAM and VARIABLE format sequential files.
-If it is set to 1, Y[ES] or T[RUE], WRITE # writes only a form-feed <FF> character in conformance to the M standard.
-If it is not defined or set to 0, N[O] or F[ALSE], WRITE # writes <FF><LF> characters.
+If it is set to a true value, WRITE # writes only a form-feed <FF> character in conformance to the M standard.
+If it is not defined or set to false, WRITE # writes <FF><LF> characters.
 The [NO]FFLF deviceparameter for USE and OPEN commands takes precedence over any value of ydb_nofflf.

 ydb_nofflf was added to YottaDB effective release `r1.34 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.34>`_.

+See :ref:`Environment Variables <env-vars>` for accepted Boolean values.

 ++++++++++++++++++++++++++++++++
 ydb_non_blocked_write_retries